 Coffee is a versatile drink – you can drink it hot, cold, or ice-blended.
 You can add chocolate, vanilla, cinnamon, nutmeg, or any other spices and flavorings.
 You can also add many types of milk to your coffee, from full-cream to vegan.

 Did you know that coffee recipes go beyond the usual black, latte, and cappuccino?
 Get global with the following coffee recipes from other parts of the world to further satisfy your caffeine fix.
 The good news is that most of these coffee recipes can be done at home with whatever brewing methods you have available.
+But aside from this, you also need to contact Nathan James to find out the perfect modern bar carts where you mix and serve your ‘masterpiece’ drink to your visitors.

 1. Dalgona coffee (South Korea)